-However, prompted by prior studies linking syncing of menstrual cycles to physical proximity, Dr. Proalifo decided to refocus his work on uterine 'abnormalities'.
-This path led him to investigate female diseases such as PCOS and Endometriosis--and his results provided some rather interesting findings.
+However, prompted by prior studies that linked the syncing of menstrual cycles to physical proximity (e.g., women living together often 'flow' together), Dr. Proalifo decided to refocus his work on uterine 'abnormalities'.
+This path led him to investigate extremes of uterine functioning, particularly in diseases such as PCOS and Endometriosis.
+His results provided some rather interesting findings.

 With such promising results, this study will surely act as a catalyst for further investigation.
 Such synchronization of uterine behaviors (abnormal behaviors at that) will surely lead to further study of Endometriosis and possible links between the disease and extra-sensory development.
 "I'm just getting started," states Dr. Proalifo.